rcst/rim/README.md

 ## Usability
+- remove maxima.start(), maxima should be started if it hasn't when commands are to be executed
 - enable replacing latex math delimiters "$$" by more space-consistent variants, e.g. "\[" or `align` environment
 - Provide an interface to plot2d() and plot3d() enableling storing of graphics and usage in RMarkdown documents
 - Workflow for working with TeX and MathML output: